Skip to content

 enterprise T1612 Build Image on Host Audit images deployed within the environment to ensure they do not contain any malicious components.

-enterprise T1059 Command and Scripting Interpreter -
+enterprise T1059 Command and Scripting Interpreter Inventory systems for unauthorized command and scripting interpreter installations.

 enterprise T1059.006 Python Inventory systems for unauthorized Python installations.